JaouherK/streamDeck-weatherPlugin/README.md

 # Description

-`Weather` is a plugin that displays a weather condition and temperature.
-It is connected to weatherApi provider and requires an API Key and a city as required inputs.
-It has also selection for frequency of fetching and temperature unit.
+`Weather` is a plugin that displays the weather condition and the temperature of a given city.
+It is connected to WeatherApi provider and needs an API Key to connect.

+Optionally, you can choose the frequency of fetching updated data and the temperature unit ( Celsius or Fahrenheit).

 # Features

 - code written in Javascript
 - cross-platform (macOS, Windows)
-- Property Inspector with multiple UI elements
+- Choice of Weather provider
+- Choose temperature unit
+- choose fetching frequency of the weather data

 ![](screenshot.png)